BGI-Qingdao/GEM3D_toolkit/README.md

 ## Frequent Q & A

-### Why some valid actions not exist in usage?
+### Why cannot some of the valid actions be found in usage?

-We rename some action name in this new version and keep the old action name valid for barkwark compatible:
+We renamed some action names in this new version and keep the old action names valid for backward compatibility:

 ```
 prepareregistrationheatmap ==  prepare_registration_heatmap